1pakch/dotfiles/README.md

 dotfiles
 ========

-common configuration files for bash, vim, git e.t.c.
+Configuration files for bash, vim, git e.t.c.

+* homeroot contains files that are intended to be in the $HOME. they are meant to be deployed by ./deploy